 True Grit Trail became a project of the Yell County Historical Society on September 21, 2020 which is registered as a 501c3 organization in Arkansas.

-Photo 1— State Senator Gary Stubblefield; State Representative Mary Bentley; Volunteer Tom Berryhill.
-Photo 2— L-R: Len Cotton, Avis Cotton (Parents of US Senator Tom Cotton); State Senator Gary Stubblefield; House Representative Mary Bentley; Governor Asa Hutchinson; John T. Wayne; State Representative Lee Johnson.
+Photo 1— State Senator Gary Stubblefield; State Representative Mary Bentley; Volunteer Tom Berryhill.—Photographer, unknown.
+Photo 2—L-R: Len Cotton, Avis Cotton (Parents of US Senator Tom Cotton); State Senator Gary Stubblefield; House Representative Mary Bentley; Governor Asa Hutchinson; John T. Wayne; State Representative Lee Johnson.—Photograph, Courtesy of the Governor's Office.

 The trademarked True Grit Trail logo is available for usage without cost by companies and organizations along the True Grit Trail (AR highway 22) and Interstate 40 in the seven counties—Yell, Pope, Logan, Johnson, Franklin, Crawford and Sebastian—that span the Arkansas River Valley.
 We welcome your participation and will provide the necessary details when you contact us.